Nawagamuwa Pattini Devalaya: Legends

 The legend has it that King Gajabahu I (114−136) on his return from India victoriously with 12,000 men as prisoners, also brought with him the Pattini anklet.
 The king built the Devalaya enshrining the Pattini anklet at a place where he stopped to rest on his return to Anuradapuara.
 A different presentation of the legend says that the Goddess Pattini came from India with 12,000 devotees form 16 castes and settled in this area.
-Another legend says that it has been started by Neelaperumal Pandaram who came down from Kerala.
+Another legend says that it was started by Neelaperumal Pandaram who came down from Kerala.

 History

-Verifiable historical evidence about the Devalaya emerge during the Kotte period.
+Verifiable historical evidence about the Devalaya emerged during the Kotte period.
 The area was then known as Hewagam Korale, according to Rajaveliya.
-Excavations around the Devale from time-to-time unearthed building materials, wells, Dutch coins and iron implements of the Middle Ages.
+Excavations around the Devale from time to time unearthed building materials, wells, Dutch coins and iron implements of the Middle Ages.
 North of the old Devalaya at what was known as the old landing place, coins used during the Dutch period in Ceylon, 1554–1765, have been found.